xarkenz/mars-red/docs/mips/exceptions.md

 - Write the exception handler in the same file as the rest of the program.
 An example of this is presented below.
-- Write the exception handler in a separate file, store that file in the same directory as the other program files, and assemble using the *Run → Assemble Folder* action.
+- Write the exception handler in a separate file, store that file in the same directory as the other program files, and assemble using the *Run→Assemble Folder* action.
-- Write the exception handler in a separate file, store that file in any directory, then open the *Settings → Exception Handler* dialog, check the checkbox and browse to that file.
+- Write the exception handler in a separate file, store that file in any directory, then open the *Settings→Exception Handler* dialog, check the checkbox and browse to that file.
 Note that using this method keeps the exception handler active until the checkbox is unchecked again.

-The exception handler itself should start at kernel text address `0x80000180` in the standard memory configuration (open the *Settings → Memory Configuration* dialog to find the address if you are using a different layout).
+The exception handler itself should start at kernel text address `0x80000180` in the standard memory configuration (open the *Settings→Memory Configuration* dialog to find the address if you are using a different layout).
 Use the directive `.ktext 0x80000180` to achieve this.

 If you use any general-purpose registers in your exception handler besides `$k0` and `$k1`